 Most programs require new students to participate in an online or face-to-face orientation; refer to the Admissions portion of this catalog for specific program requirements.
-Orientations are tailored to the requirements of specific programs and may include but are not limited to a review of the enrollment agreement, curriculum requirements, and catalog.
-Additional topics may include (but are not limited to) presentations and videos that introduce students to the Kaiser Permanente organization, program expectations, compliance, KPSAHS facilities, and safety protocols required for clinical education.
+Orientations are tailored to the requirements of specific programs and may include a review of the enrollment agreement, curriculum requirements, and catalog.
+Additional topics may include presentations and videos that introduce students to the Kaiser Permanente organization, program expectations, compliance, KPSAHS facilities, and safety protocols required for clinical education.